ZhehengJiang/MV-LADDM/README.md

 # MV-LADDM
-The code used in paper: Muti-view Mouse Social Behaviour Recognition with Deep Graphic Model
+This code is from paper: Muti-view Mouse Social Behaviour Recognition with Deep Graphic Model